Moving Expenses Tax Deduction Canada

 • Part-time students

-• People who move less than 40 km closer to their work/school
+• People whose new home is less than 40 km closer to their work/school

 Eligible Moving Expenses (Complete List)

-CRA Form T1-M lists all expenses you can claim.
-Here's the complete breakdown:
+CRA Form T1-M lists every expense you can claim.
+Here is the complete breakdown with realistic 2026 amounts:

 CategoryEligible ExpensesTypical Amount

-Transportation & storageMoving company fees, truck rental, portable containers, packing materials, insurance for belongings in transit, storage (up to 15 days)C$1,500 – C$10,000
+Transportation & storageMoving company fees, truck rental, portable containers, packing materials, in-transit insurance, and storage of household itemsC$1,500 – C$10,000

-Travel expensesVehicle costs (gas, tolls) or airfare/bus for you and your family, meals during travel (flat rate or receipts), accommodation en routeC$200 – C$2,000
+Travel expensesVehicle costs (gas/tolls, or the simplified per-km rate), or airfare/bus for you and your household, plus meals (simplified $23/meal, up to $69 per person per day) and accommodation en routeC$200 – C$2,000

-Temporary living costsMeals and accommodation near old or new home (maximum 15 days each), limited to C$51/meal per person (2025 rates — check current CRA flat rates)C$500 – C$3,000
+Temporary living costsMeals and accommodation near the old or new home — maximum 15 days total per household, meals at the simplified flat rate or by receiptC$500 – C$3,000

 How to Claim: T1-M Form Step-by-Step